ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark: Experimental Results

-We further analyze the effectiveness of our synthetic pipeline by comparing it with other synthetic pipelines on low-light video enhancement (LLVE) tasks, using SDSD-Net~\cite{wang2021sdsd} as the enhancement model.
-For training, we synthesize the input videos by applying the physics-based synthetic pipelines~\cite{lv2021agllnet, cui2021maet, lin2025den} to the normal-light ground truths from the SDSD~\cite{wang2021sdsd} and DID~\cite{fu2023did} datasets for 120k iterations, and evaluate on the corresponding real low-light test sets.
-We use standard enhancement metrics, including Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) and the perceptual similarity metric Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018lpips} for evaluation.
-As shown in~\cref{tab:results_pipelines_llve}, our method achieves the best performance across all metrics on the DID dataset, and ranks best in LPIPS and second in PSNR/SSIM on SDSD.
-These results confirm that our synthetic pipeline can effectively generate realistic low-light degradations.
-Further LLVE analysis is provided in the Supplementary Materials.
+We further analyze the effectiveness of our synthetic pipeline by comparing it with other synthetic pipelines on LLVE tasks, using SDSD-Net~\cite{wang2021sdsd} as the enhancement model.
+For training, we synthesize the input videos by applying the physics-based synthetic pipelines~\cite{lv2021agllnet, cui2021maet, lin2025den} to the normal-light ground truths from two LLVE datasets (SDSD~\cite{wang2021sdsd} and DID~\cite{fu2023did}) for 120k iterations, and evaluate on the corresponding real low-light test sets.
+We evaluate using standard enhancement metrics: Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018lpips}.~\cref{tab:results_pipelines_llve} shows our method achieves the best performance across all metrics on DID, and ranks best in LPIPS and second in PSNR/SSIM on SDSD; confirming that our pipeline can synthesize realistic low-light degradations.
+Further LLVE analysis is provided in~\cref{sec:suppmat_llve}.